• Skip to main content

 What is Mahasati?

-Rather than using the breath as the primary object of awareness, Mahasati meditation uses attention to the movement of the body as an anchor to the present moment.
-When one’s mindfulness is strong enough, attention is then turned to the observation of the movement of the mind in the present moment.
+Mahasati meditation’s objective is to eliminate suffering through clearly seeing and understanding the body and mind in the present moment.
+Rather than using the breath as the primary object of awareness, Mahasati meditation uses attention to the body’s movement as an anchor to the present moment.
+When one’s mindfulness is strong enough, attention is then turned to observing the direction of the mind in the present moment.
 The formal seated meditation practice involves a pattern of repetitive hand movements, generally performed with the eyes open.

 Periods of seated meditation are interspersed with walking meditation.
 Because this practice is performed with the body moving and the eyes open, the mind is generally more alert than in seated breath meditation, and insight is realized more easily.